fehmi/simply.js/docs/framer.md

 </script>
 ```

-The line `component.methods.runInFramerResult(data);` inside the `useEffect` hook passes the collected data back into your current Simply.js `component`.
-Here, component refers to your Simply.js component instance, and calling its method allows you to send the data to any function you define inside its `methods`.
+The line `component.methods.runInFramerResult(data);` within the `useEffect` hook passes the collected data back into your current Simply.js `component`.
+Here, `component` refers to your Simply.js component instance, and calling its method allows you to send data to any function defined within its `methods`.

 > The following variables and hooks are available inside the Framer component’s runtime scope:
 >